modxcms/fred/README.md

 Make sure all Themes are named uniquely, and any Elements, Blueprints, Element categories, or Blueprint categories within Themes likewise have unique names.
 You can have duplicate category and Element names across different Themes.

 ### -> beta7
-If you defined a Media Sources in Option Sets, in Element markup, or an Options Override, you need to adjust these from using the Media Source ID to the Media Source name.
+If you defined Media Sources in Option Sets, in Element markup, or Options Override, you need to adjust these from using the Media Source ID to the Media Source name.

 ## Folder structure